 What It Is

 Let’s start with the basics.
 What is a thread lift?
-“A thread lift procedure involves the insertion of PDO (polydioxanone) threads into the skin to stimulate collagen production and provide a minimally invasive facelift,” explains Yoo.
-“It is rising in popularity because it offers an alternative for those who are not yet ready to get a traditional facelift surgery.
-People also like the instant gratification of a visible face and brow lift, enhanced skin texture, fewer fine lines and wrinkles after one treatment with minimal downtime.”
+“A thread lift procedure involves the insertion of Polydioxanone (PDO) threads into the skin to stimulate collagen production and provide a minimally invasive facelift,” explains Yoo.
+“It’s rising in popularity because it offers an alternative for those who are not yet ready to get a traditional facelift surgery.
+People also like the instant gratification of a visible face and brow lift, enhanced skin texture, and fewer fine lines and wrinkles after one treatment with minimal downtime.”

 How It Works

 If you’ve ever had surgery, you’re probably familiar with threads in another form.
 “PDO threads are made of polydioxanone, which is the same type of material as absorbable sutures used in surgery,” says Yoo.
 Although they’re made from the same material, not all threads are created equal.
 “There are 3 main types of PDO threads: mono, cog, and screw,” explains Yoo.
 “Mono threads are singular, smooth sutures that stimulate collagen and provide a small lift to the face.
 Cog threads have a barbed texture that provides increased collagen production and an instant mechanical lifting effect.
 Screw threads are typically multiple intertwined threads which provide a better volumizing effect to the treated area.”